 Conclusion

 In a nutshell, a UX designer decides how the UI will function, a UI designer decides how the UI will look, and a website designer puts everything together to form a fantastic website.
 UX is more concerned with how users feel while using a product, whereas UI focuses on the product’s visual appearance.
 On the other hand, web design combines both UI and UX.
-So, to become a web designer, you must have proficiency in UI and UX design.
+So, choosing a career in UI, UX, or web design requires creativity, technical skills, and an understanding of evolving digital trends.

 We hope this article has assisted you in gaining enough clarity about the difference between UI, UX, and web designer.
 Choose your career wisely, depending on your interest.